jabarihunt/format/README.md

 Credit for the original method goes to [Armand Niculescu](https://www.media-division.com/correct-name-capitalization-in-php/).

-This method correctly capitalizes name when there are prefixes & suffixes, apostrophes, name parts that shouldn't be capitalized, and in other scenarios where using something like `ucwords(strtolower($str))` doesn't work.
+This method correctly capitalizes names when there are prefixes & suffixes, apostrophes, name parts that shouldn't be capitalized, and in other scenarios where using something like `ucwords(strtolower($str))` doesn't work.

 Examples: